dccircuit/IGME-235-Fall-2019/exercises/tetris-grid.md

 ```
 Not as fun, right?
 Why does one block look empty?

-Set that back... either delete the rule or set the overflow: visible;
+1. Set that back... either delete the rule or set the overflow: visible;

-Let's move our tetrominos around.
+1. Let's move our tetrominos around.
 Let's take the "O" block and put it in the top left corner.
 Try this code:
 ```
 #o {
     grid-column: 1/3;
     grid-row: 1/span 2;
 }
 ```
 These are two different ways of specifying to make something go across two columns or rows...
 The first one specifies a starting line and and ending line (recall that grid tracks are not numbered.
 The lines BETWEEN them are).
-The send specifies a starting line and a number of columns to span across.
+The second specifies a starting line and a number of rows to span across.

 Notice that the other tetrominos are filling in around the O-block now.

-Let's put the "I" block next to the "O" block.
+1. Let's put the "I" block next to the "O" block.
 ```
 #i {
 	grid-column: 3/-1;
 	grid-row: span 1;
 }
 ```
+What does that -1 mean?
+Recall that grid lines are numbered from both the start (going further positive) and the end (going further negative)

-Since when do tetris blocks fill in from the top?
+Also, since when do tetris blocks fill in from the top?
 Since now.
-Deal with it.
+Deal with it.   :-)

 Okay, I want to rotate a block.

-Let's try our first CSS Transform on the red "Z" block:
+1. Let's try our first CSS Transform on the red "Z" block:
 ```
 #z img {
 	transform: rotate(90deg);